 Effective December 12, 1993, we adopted the 1992 Outside Directors Stock Option Plan, pursuant to which options to purchase an aggregate of 100,000 shares of Common Stock had been authorized.
 This plan provides for the grant of options to purchase up to 5,000 shares of Common Stock for each of our outside directors upon initial election and each re-election.
 The plan also provides for the grant of additional options to purchase up to 10,000 shares of Common Stock on the foregoing terms to each outside director upon initial election to the Board.
 The options have an exercise price equal to the closing trading price on the date of grant.
-As amended and approved at the December 1996 Annual Meeting, the plan provided that each eligible director shall receive, at such eligible director's option, either 65% or 100% of the fee payable to such director for services rendered to us as a member of the Board in Common Stock.
+As amended and approved at the December 1996 Annual Meeting, the plan provided that each eligible director for services rendered to us as a member of the Board in Common Stock.
 The number of shares of our Common Stock issuable to the eligible director shall be determined by valuing our Common Stock at 75% of its fair market value as defined by the Outside Directors Plan.
-As amended and approved at the Plan authorized 500,000 shares to be issued under the Plan prior to the expiration date will remain in effect until their respective maturity dates.
+As amended and approved at the May 1998 Annual Meeting, the Plan authorized 500,000 shares to be issued under the Plan.
+On December 12, 2003, the plan expired.
+No new options will be issued under this plan, but the options issued under the Plan prior to the expiration date will remain in effect until their respective maturity dates.

 Effective July 29, 2003, we adopted the 2003 Outside Directors Stock Plan, which was approved by our stockholders at the Annual Meeting of Stockholders on such date.
-A maximum of 1,000,000 shares of our Common Stock are authorized for issuance under this plan.
+A maximum of 1,000,000 shares of our

+Common Stock are authorized for issuance under this plan.
 The plan provides for the grant of an option to purchase up to 30,000 shares of Common Stock for each outside director upon initial election to the Board of Directors, and the grant of an option to purchase up to 12,000 shares of Common Stock upon each reelection.
 The options granted generally have vesting period of six months from the date of grant, with exercise price equal to the closing trade price on the date prior to grant date.
-The plan also provides for the eligible director for services rendered as a member of the Board of Directors.
+The plan also provides for the issuance to each outside director a number of shares of Common Stock in lieu of 65% or 100% of the fee payable to the eligible director for services rendered as a member of the Board of Directors.
 The number of shares issued is determined at 75% of the market value as defined in the plan.
 During the annual meeting held on August 5, 2008, the stockholders approved the First Amendment to our 2003 Outside Director Stock Plan which increased from 1,000,000 to 2,000,000 the number of shares reserved for issuance under the plan.